dynamsoft-docs/license-server-docs/common/mechanism.md

 ### Report analysis

-LTS receives usage reports from client devices and does the math to make overall usage reports.
-These reports are done per each Handshake Code.
+LTS receives usage reports from client devices, count the usage against certain license items, and then does the math to make overall usage reports.
+These reports are done per each Handshake Code and per License Item.
 Read more on [statistics page]({{site.common}}statistics.html).